eduvpn/documentation/DEPLOY_DEBIAN.md

 `deploy_debian.sh`!

 After completing the script, the certificate will be installed.
-After that, it is advised to set up automatic
+After that, it is advisable to set up automatic
 [certificate renewal](https://certbot.eff.org/docs/using.html#renewing-certificates).